chingu-voyages/v49-tier1-team-03/README.md

 ### Features

-User can select their base color either via the color wheel picker or input the color hexcode into the input field.
-User can then select their color harmony of choice via the drop down menu.
-After the selection is made, Hue Harmony will display color suggestion onto a color palette.
+*Color Selection*: User can select their base color either via the color wheel picker or input the color hexcode into the input field.

+*Color Harmony Selection*: User can then select their color harmony of choice via the drop down menu.

+*Color Palette Output*: After the selection is made, Hue Harmony will display color suggestion onto a color palette.

 **Mobile/Tablet View Demo**